 This is $\sim$70 orders of magnitude larger than the atomic result ($\delta\nu^{(2)}/\nu_0 \sim 10^{-117}$).
 The gain comes from three sources: the shift is first-order rather than second-order in $h_0$ (gaining $\sim 10^{21}$ at $h_0 = 10^{-21}$), the reduced nuclear mass $\mu/m_e \sim 5\times 10^4$ replaces the electron mass, and there is no intermediate-state energy denominator suppression.
 However, the best demonstrated stability for molecular rotational clocks is $\sigma_y \sim 10^{-14}$~\cite{Kondov2019}, roughly five orders of magnitude worse than optical atomic clocks.
 Even with the most optimistic projected molecular clock stability of $\sigma_y \sim 10^{-16}$, the signal-to-noise deficit remains

 Evading the $J = 0$ selection rule recovers 70 orders of magnitude relative to atomic clocks but leaves a deficit of $\sim$31 orders of magnitude, set by the tidal coupling strength at molecular scales.
 Polar molecules fare worse in the other two mechanisms: Mechanism~B sensitivity depends on clock stability $\sigma_y$, which is $\sim\!10^5$ times poorer for rotational clocks than for optical atomic clocks; Mechanism~C sensitivity scales with $k_{\mathrm{eff}} = n\omega_a/c$, which is $\sim\!10^5$ times smaller for GHz rotational transitions than for optical transitions.
-Molecules maximize the Mechanism~A coupling among all quantum systems considered, yet the remaining deficit exceeds any foreseeable improvement in molecular clock technology.
+Molecules maximize the Mechanism~A coupling among all quantum systems considered, yet the remaining deficit is set by the coupling, not by clock performance.